Forget the fancy creams for a moment — your real skin glow actually starts in your kitchen.

 - Turn Glow Eating Into a Lifestyle instead of a challenge

-- Have a front-and-center list of glow foods
+- Have a front-and-centre list of glow foods

 - Cut 2–3 meals on the weekend days (assumed: eating out, not preparing glow meals)